 b.)
 A translucent sheen that is very similar to the appearance that olive oil creates.

 c.)
 It helps the ingredients emulsify, eliminating the need for a high powered blender.

 Therefore, by combining vegetable broth with arrowroot powder, you can eliminate a lot of of the oil from a vinaigrette, cutting the calories from about 45 per tablespoon to 12, and the fat from 75% to 2%.
 I eat huge salads, with maybe 3 tablespoons or more of dressing, so that’s pretty significant.
 Happily, this is achieved without compromising appearance or texture.

 Which brings me to step two, ramping up the flavor.
-I’ve discovered dry spices to be one of the easiest ways to add intriguing character and aroma to what would otherwise be a same-old vinaigrette.
+I’ve discovered dry spices (list below) to be one of the easiest ways to add intriguing character and aroma to what would otherwise be a same-old vinaigrette.
 Unlike dry herbs, which are made from a plant’s leaves, spices come from a plant’s roots, seeds, fruit, flowers, stems or bark.
 Like dry herbs, spices require no preparation – other than opening the container and dipping in a measuring spoon.
 There are huge varieties available in grocery stores and online, and they can often be purchased in small quantities.
 In addition to flavoring your dressing, spices offer health benefits, including antioxidants, minerals, and vitamins.

 For vinaigrettes I recommend the ground and powder varieties, as they blend easily with other ingredients and are quick to exude flavor.
-Start with a conservative amount – which for me is 1/4 teaspoon in the recipe below – then taste-test and add accordingly.
+Start with a conservative amount – which for me is 1/4 teaspoon in the recipe above – then taste-test and add accordingly.